Cookie Policy

 3.2.
 Performance and Analytics Cookies

-These cookies collect information about how you use our Services, such as which pages you visit most often and if you receive error messages from web pages.
-This information helps us understand user behavior and improve our Services.
-The information collected is aggregated and therefore anonymous.
+These cookies collect information about how you use our Services, such as which pages you visit most often, how long you use our AI tools, and if you encounter error messages.
+This data helps us debug issues and improve the user experience.

 3.3.
 Functionality Cookies